 Jordan has it all: vibrant cities, otherworldly landscapes, perfectly zen seaside resorts, and ancient ruins around every corner.
 You could spend a lifetime exploring everything this country has to offer, so we've compiled a definitive list of highlights that no traveler should miss.

 How to Visit Jordan from Israel - All you need to know about border crossing logistics and visa requirements

 Planning a trip to Israel?
 Get the most out of your time in the region by paying a visit to neighboring Jordan as well.
 Both countries are packed with things to do and see, and crossing the border is simple as long as you know what to expect.
 Read on to learn all about how to travel from Israel to Jordan.

-The ancient city of Petra is a sprawling wonderland of ancient architecture.
+The Rose City of Petra is a sprawling wonderland of ancient architecture.
 With so many things to see, planning your trip can become overwhelming—so use our expert tips to craft your perfect experience.

 An adventurer's paradise, Wadi Rum is a crown jewel of Jordan's ancient desert.
 Explore the rugged landscape from the back of a Jeep, ride a camel, or take a hike: no matter how you go, you won't be disappointed by this remote wonderland.

 Whether you have two days or two weeks to spend, Jordan is an accessible destination for even the most hurried of travelers.
 From whirlwind tours of Petra to in-depth Holy Land tours and week-long treks, there's an option that suits every schedule.